Prepare for your caregiver job interview

 Discussing your caregiver rate

 Here is where the tricky part of the conversation that will come up, your asking hourly/weekly/monthly rate.
 This where you talk about your work related experience, abilities to preform, and the benefits you have to offer their senior loved one(s).
 Do not underestimate the importance of declaring your income in order to acquire the sought after clients.
 A really good selling point to families is that you will be providing invoice receipts, as well as a year end statement of account for your caregiver services.
 The year end statement may entitle the senior to tax credits or deductions for your non-medical home support services.
 Make sure to look up the details online in your location before you go into your caregiver job interview.
 If you forget you can always mention it in a follow up email.
 Their is a lot of VALUE in being “on” the books.

-This guide will take you through the steps you need to take to start your own caregiving business for seniors
+This guide will give you a good overview of what you need to start your own non-medical caregiving business for seniors